Dr. Lin Bian (边琳)

 Email

-Üli is a second-year PhD student working with Dr. Lin Bian and Dr. Susan Goldin-Meadow at the University of Chicago.
+Üli is a fourth-year PhD student working with Dr. Lin Bian and Dr. Susan Goldin-Meadow at the University of Chicago.
 She received her BS in Neuroscience and a minor in Philosophy from UIC, where she researched gender and age differences in facial emotion perception.
 After graduating, Üli worked as an early education teacher and a post-baccalaureate research assistant at Chicago Booth, studying the impact of childhood socioeconomic status on social evaluations in old age.
 Broadly, she is interested in children’s development of social biases, nonverbal communication, and person perception.
 In her doctoral work, Üli plans to study how children may acquire, endorse and respond to gender stereotypes through gesture and face nonverbal modalities.

 Yihan Qian